Holiday Rambler: Bumper Pull Travel Trailer

 Bumper Pull towables are designed to attach to the towing vehicle behind the rear axle on the bumper or on a receiver that is attached to the frame.
 These Holiday Rambler towables can carry as much as 50 USgal of water.
 When fully loaded, these vehicles can weigh as much as 10,000 pounds.
-These towables start at $20,000 USD Manufacturer's Suggested Retail Price (MSRP).
+These towables start at US$20,000 Manufacturer's Suggested Retail Price (MSRP).